Gokul210491/seattle-airbnb-data-analysis-Data-Science-Project-1/README.md

 - Udacity for the project framework
 - Airbnb for providing the open dataset
 - OpenAI ChatGPT for project guidance and support

+### Blog-post
+-  This analysis is also available in a storytelling format here: [Read on Medium]([https://medium.com/your-post-url](https://medium.com/@gokulthangaraj1991/what-seattles-airbnb-data-reveals-about-prices-hosts-and-amenities-2468c2301489))